 A small but important remark, when the patient submits the form, the bot will proactively notify the caregiver via Teams with the Adaptive card, which is pretty neat, if you ask me.

-• When using Teams as our collaboration tool, we can easily integrate Bots and applications in our projects.
+- When using Teams as our collaboration tool, we can easily integrate Bots and applications in our projects.
 In this scenario, the bot sends proactive messages to the caregiver, when a patient has submitted the form.

-• The last part in this solution is the storage of the patient information in a secure and standardized way, more specific via the FHIR specification.
+Because we are using Adaptive cards, we can also add actions to these cards, such as a manual validation button to send to the data to the EMR. - The last part in this solution is the storage of the patient information in a secure and standardized way, more specific via the FHIR specification.
 For this we are using our Azure API for FHIR, which is a secure, compliant and salable, out of the box FHIR server.

 For this project I started from the FHIR sample project, which has an out of the box dashboard, where I can visualize the patient information